Kicksecure/security-misc/README.md

 - Disable the EFI persistent storage feature which prevents the kernel from writing crash logs and other persistent data to either the UEFI variable storage or ACPI ERST backends.

-- Optional - On compatible AMD CPUs enable Secure Memory Encryption (SME) to protect against cold boot attacks and Secure Encrypted Virtualization (SEV) for further guest memory isolation.
+- On compatible AMD CPUs enable Secure Memory Encryption (SME) to protect against cold boot attacks and Secure Encrypted Virtualization (SEV) for further guest memory isolation.

 - Prevent runaway privileged processes from writing to block devices that are mounted by filesystems to protect against filesystem corruption and kernel crashes.